Labor Secretary doesn't rule out possibility of economic 'hurricane' – KION546

 Asked if the Biden administration agrees with JPMorgan Chase CEO Jamie Dimon’s recent headline-making prediction of a hurricane, Walsh said, “We have to continue to move forward a step at a time here to prevent” such an event from hitting the US economy.

-The comments from Walsh come as the Biden administration navigates a tumultuous economy among fears the US could face a slowdown and after Treasury Sec.
+The comments from Walsh come as the Biden administration navigates surging prices among fears the US could face a slowdown and after Treasury Sec.
 Janet Yellen admitted earlier this week she failed to anticipate how long inflation would impact consumers.

 At a conference on Thursday, Dimon predicted an economic “hurricane” fueled by the war in Ukraine, rising inflation and interest rate hikes from the Federal Reserve.